dreamcatcher-tech/network/Inbox/2024-11-08 1504 purpose of the gateway corp.md

 Want to provide an easy onramp for coordination with limited liability protections that doesn't use shares to measure ownership or contribution.

+Want to get away from implicit companies and into declarative companies.
+Declarative means they declare their goals, and the management towards that is external and AI managed.

+The control of what the company is becomes based on external forces.
+If you want to change, you would abandon it and start again.

 If no need for shareholdings, then the incorporation can be very light.

 If taking on liabilities, then we can offer a shared system, but best if you purchase your own.